oracle/db-sharding/sdb-terraform/contributing.md

 If you have any questions about a possible submission, feel free to open an issue too.

-## Contributing to the Oracle Sharded database IaaC repository
+## Contributing to the Oracle Sharded database Terraform (SDB-Terraform) repository

 Pull requests can be made under
 [The Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html) (OCA).